2015 Coke Zero 400

 The 2015 Coke Zero 400 powered by Coca-Cola was a NASCAR Sprint Cup Series race that was held between July 5 and 6, 2015 at Daytona International Speedway in Daytona Beach, Florida.
 Contested over 161 laps – extended from the scheduled 160 laps – on the 2.5 mi superspeedway, it was the 17th race of the 2015 NASCAR Sprint Cup Series season.
 Dale Earnhardt Jr. won the race, his second win of the season.
 His teammate Jimmie Johnson finished second while Denny Hamlin, Kevin Harvick, and Kurt Busch rounded out the top five.

 With qualifying rained out, the field was set by first practice speeds and Earnhardt Jr. was given the first starting spot as a result.
 Further rain delays pushed the race's green flag back to 11:42 p.m., with the race concluding at 2:40 a.m.
 ET the following morning.
 Earnhardt Jr. led a race high of 96 laps on his way to winning the race.
 The race had 22 lead changes among twelve different drivers, as well as nine caution flag periods for 43 laps.
 The race was marred by a violent crash at the finish, most notably featuring Austin Dillon's car flipping into the outside catch fence.

 It was Earnhardt Jr.'s 25th career victory, tenth career restrictor plate race win (in points competition), fourth at Daytona, and 14th at the track for Hendrick Motorsports.
 The win moved him up to second in the points standings.
 Chevrolet left Daytona with an 83-point lead over Ford in the manufacturer standings.

+The event was also the first NASCAR Sprint Cup Series event to air on NBC since 2006 as part of a ten-year deal signed in 2013 in which NBCUniversal and its networks would broadcast the final half of the NASCAR Sprint Cup and Xfinity Series season.